metabase/metabase/docs/embedding/sdk/questions.md

 This component is built on top of the `InteractiveQuestion` component with [namespaced components](#interactive-question-components).
 It [shares the same props as InteractiveQuestion](#question-props), except it lacks the `questionId` prop and the ability to pass custom children.

-If you want to customize the question editor's layout, you can use the `InteractiveQuestion` component [directly with a custom `children` prop](#customizing-interactive-questions).
+To customize the question editor's layout, use the `InteractiveQuestion` component [directly with a custom `children` prop](#customizing-interactive-questions).

 ```tsx
 import React from "react";